 - Bob Brennan takes over as Chamber President.
 Business and Education Coordinating Council, formed in partnership with the Madison Metropolitan School District, begins as a forum for communication and interaction between business and education.

 - On May 4, fire destroys the Chamber’s headquarters, along with all organizational property and records.

-- In partnership with the Wisconsin Housing and Economic Development Authority, Chamber forms the Wisconsin Innovation Network (WIN) to expand Wisconsin Venture Fair and High Technology Consortium efforts statewide.
+- In partnership with the Wisconsin Housing and Economic Development Authority, the Chamber forms the Wisconsin Innovation Network (WIN) to expand Wisconsin Venture Fair and High Technology Consortium efforts statewide.

-- Metropolitan Neighborhood Business Council of the Chamber forms, with local neighborhood associations.
+- Metropolitan Neighborhood Business Council of the Chamber forms with local neighborhood associations.